devops-contribution/dyninno-project/README.md

 This is a **complete end-to-end automated platform** where you only need to run the workflows.

+- The terraform uses a remote backend (s3 storage), and this is implemented using **Destroy Remote Backend** workflow.
 - **Validate Infra Workflow**: Validates your Terraform scripts.
 - **Apply Infra Workflow**: Once validation is complete, it automatically requests approval to proceed with the infrastructure deployment.
 - After deployment, you can **log in to the EC2 instance** and run the following command to check the deployed pods: